 Posted by Scott Stein and Emily Van Wyck

-A copy of the district court’s opinion can be found here.
+A copy of the district court’s order can be found here.